Hausdorff dimension of concentration for isentropic compressible Navier-Stokes equations: Proof of Theorem

 The most difficult terms in the right hand side of \eqref{pes} are $I_1$ and $I_4$.
 The strategy to handle terms in the right hand side of \eqref{pes} goes as follows. \begin{itemize} \item For the first term $I_1$ in the right, the concentration cancellation occurs.
 More precisely, after integration by parts, the first term can be rewritten as

 and the factor of the integrand above has the following identity

 where $\{e_j\}_{j=1}^n$ is the classical basis of $\R^n$.
-The advantage of the term \eqref{51a} and the term \eqref{51b} is that both of them satisfy the classical Div-Curl structure, \item For the fourth term $I_4$, because $\u$ and $\mathcal{A}_i\Big[\r^\lambda\Dv\u\Big]$ are in $W^{1,p}$ with either $p=2$ or $p<2$ respectively, a direct application of Proposition 2.3 works due to the faster decay rate of $\r$ on $G_r$. \item All other terms in \eqref{pes} can be dealt straightforwardly by \textit{a priori} estimates \eqref{energy1}. \end{itemize}
+The advantage of the term \eqref{51a} and the term \eqref{51b} is that both of them satisfy the classical Div-Curl structure. \item For the fourth term $I_4$, an integration by parts yields and an improved estimate for Riesz potentials of the momentum, $\mathcal{A}_i[\psi\r\u_i]$, will be established in Lemma \ref{L51}. \item All other terms in \eqref{pes} can be dealt straightforwardly by \textit{a priori} estimates \eqref{energy1}. \end{itemize}

 To start with, the estimates for $J_j (1\le j\le 5)$ are demonstrated as follows.
 For $J_1$ and $J_2$, one has

 since $\lambda(n+1)\le \gamma$.
 The term $J_3$ can be estimated similarly as $J_1$ since $2|\r\u|\le \r+\r|\u|^2$.
 Moreover, terms $J_4$ and $J_5$ have the bound